My Orthodontic and Dentofacial Philosophy: Factors that inform treatment planning

 Finally, consideration of what the patient desires as a treatment goal versus what he or she finds acceptable as an orthodontic treatment may be the most influential factor.
 In order to serve each patient well, the orthodontist needs to master multiple approaches, know the strengths and limitations of each approach relative to the presenting situation, and be willing and able to communicate with the patient such that a level of understanding sufficient to make an informed choice ensues.

-Also, it has been my experience that the adult patient may have an intuitive awareness with respect to changes in facial aesthetics that will result from treatment.
-Therefore, I closely attend to any such thoughts from a patient and incorporate these thoughts into the treatment plan.
-In contrast, I have been consulted by many adults for whom I did not recommend treatment, or have recommended limited treatment that does not impact the facial balance.
-In such cases, the patient has presented with concerns regarding the appearance of the dentition; but to bring that dentition to ideal occlusion would result in a detriment to facial aesthetics.
-This is not the norm for an adult seeking orthodontic care, but when it does occur I am obliged to recommend limited or no treatment if I feel, when considering the face as a whole, that the result will be unsatisfactory.
+On the other hand, I have been consulted by many adults for whom I have recommended no or limited treatment because of the likely impact on facial balance.
+In such cases, the patient typically has concerns regarding the appearance of the dentition, but bringing that dentition to ideal occlusion would be detrimental to facial aesthetics.
+While this is not the norm for an adult seeking orthodontic care, when it does occur, I am obliged to recommend limited or no treatment if I feel, when considering the face as a whole, that the result will be unsatisfactory.